bitpay/bitcore/packages/bitcore-wallet-service/TSS.md

 ### Asynchronous DKG
-If the DKG ceremony is executed asynchronously (meaning all parties are not required to be online at the same time during the DKG), the `keyGen.export()` function should be used between each step to export the local session state.
+If the DKG ceremony is executed asynchronously (meaning all parties are not online at the same time during the DKG), the `keyGen.export()` function should be used between each step to export the local session state.
 The session state should be securely stored and used with `KeyGen.restore()` for following steps.
+See the `exportSession()` and `restoreSession()` methods in `bitcore-wallet-client/lib/tsskey.ts` for a reference.

 ### Flow Diagram
 ![DKG Flow](DKG-flow.png)